 - CPT procedure codes, which are copyrighted by the American Medical Association, can change each year in January.
 It is essential to check all procedure codes used for analysis to ensure that the codes are in effect during the time period(s) studied. - ICD-10-CM diagnosis codes provide valuable insights into the reasons for hospitalization and what procedures patients receive, but these codes need to be carefully used and interpreted.
 ICD-10-CM codes change every October as new codes are introduced and some codes are retired.
-It is critical to check all ICD-10-CM codes used for analysis to ensure that the codes are in effect during the time period studied. - The NASS contains fields for up to 15 diagnoses, up to 30 in-scope HCPCS Level I or CPT-coded procedures, and up to 30 out-of-scope HCPCS Level I or CPT-coded procedures, although the number of code fields populated varies by State because of reporting differences.
+It is critical to check all ICD-10-CM codes used for analysis to ensure that the codes are in effect during the time period studied. - The NASS contains fields for up to 25 diagnoses in 2021 (up to 20 diagnoses in the 2020 NASS), up to 30 in-scope CPT-coded procedures, and up to 30 out-of-scope CPT-coded procedures, although the number of code fields populated varies by State because of reporting differences.
 Some States provide more than the maximum code fields retained on the NASS.
 To reduce the file size of the NASS, the number of codes retained was limited.
-For 2019, approximately 7.5 percent of all ambulatory surgery records report more fields than the maximum allowed on the NASS.
+The number of diagnoses increased from 15 to 20 for the 2020 NASS and increased from 20 to 25 for the 2021 NASS to retain all diagnoses on at least 99 percent of all encounters.